 - Gavin Wilson - Head of customer insight and Dad

-- Gordon McDonald - MSP, Dad and Granddad
+- Gordon MacDonald - MSP, Dad and Granddad

 - Liann Weir - Children Services Manager and Mum